AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Stochastic Models of Election Timing

-(Degree conferred July 2006)
+(PhD awarded July 2006)

-Dharma has made several major contributions to the study of election forecasting.
-He has derived a model for the early election call problem that accounts for the possibility of a government using control tools, termed "boosts", to induce shocks in the opinion polls by making timely policy announcements or economic actions.
+Dharma made several major contributions to the study of election forecasting.
+He derived a model for the early election call problem that accounts for the possibility of a government using control tools, termed "boosts", to induce shocks in the opinion polls by making timely policy announcements or economic actions.
 These actions improve the government's popularity and have some impact on the early-election exercise boundary.
 He is presently working on some theoretical extensions the basic framework.
 He is studying a bounded mean-reverting process, used in the pricing of energy options and in election forecasting.
 He aims to provide conditions for existence and uniqueness of a bounded mean-reverting stochastic differential equation whose drift coefficient does not satisfy either of the usual Lipschitz or linear growth conditions.

 Dharma is a Lecturer in the Department of Mathematics, Parahyangan Catholic University, Indonesia.